 Escape 14-Eyes Alliance Spies

-Some worry that although VPNs offer some of the best privacy protection out there, they don’t truly allow you to be anonymous.
+Some worry that although VPNs offer some of the best online privacy protection out there, they don’t truly allow you to be anonymous.
 This is because the VPN provider could be compelled to hand over your information to authorities.

 That’s why many of the best VPN providers have a strict no-logs policy and operate entirely outside the jurisdiction of countries in the 14-eyes alliance.
 In these cases, not only does a VPN provider not retain any of your data, but it also cannot be obligated to provide data it might have to government agencies.